Robert H. Goddard

 When German rocket experts brought to America after the war were questioned about their V-1 and V-2 weapons, many were amazed and asked why American officials did not inquire of Goddard, from whom they had learned virtually all they knew.
 In 1963, Werhner von Braun said of Goddard: "His rockets ... may have been rather crude by present-day standards, but they blazed the trail and incorporated many features used in our most modern rockets and space vehicles."

 Robert Goddard was awarded 214 patents for his work, 83 of which came during his lifetime.
 The Goddard Space Flight Center in Maryland, established in 1959, is named in his honor.
 Goddard Crater on the Moon is also named for him, as is asteroid 9252 Goddard.
-On September 16, 1959, the 86th Congress authorized the issuance of a gold meal in the honor of Professor Robert H. Goddard.
+On September 16, 1959, the 86th Congress authorized the issuance of a gold medal in the honor of Professor Robert H. Goddard.
 He was the first scientist who, not only realized the potentialities of missiles and space flight, but also contributed directly in bringing them to practical realization.
 The dedicated labors of this modest man went largely unrecognized in the United States until the dawn of the "space age."

 GODDARD'S HISTORIC FIRSTS